 The Annual Village Meeting agreed and we were fortunate to get a number of grants to create the Doorstep Green.
 The entire village was informed and agreed and the project moved forward with the help of just about everyone in the village.
 Around 2,000 volunteer hours were recorded on the project.

-As Redlingfield has a Parish Meeting rather than a Parish Council – and therefore is unable to own recreational land – we set up a not-for-profit limited company to own the Doorstep Green on behalf of the village (Redlingfield Village Amenities Ltd).
+Redlingfield has a Parish Meeting rather than a Parish Council – and is unable to own recreational land – we set up a not-for-profit limited company to own the Doorstep Green on behalf of the village (Redlingfield Village Amenities Ltd).
+The original grant also required that a separate company was created to protect the Doorstep Green from being sold off in future by a cash-strapped local council.
 The area continues to be looked after and maintained by volunteers and has turned out to be extremely popular.

-Belatedly we realised that it is far too small.
+Belatedly, we realised that it was far too small.
 In a more recent questionnaire sent to everyone in the village and asking what we should do next, 97% of the village asked for the Doorstep Green to be improved and made larger.
-The same questionnaire asked if the village wanted to see the village church restored and updated to make it a useable community space for the village (loos, a kitchen, better heating etc), the number who said they did was only slightly lower at 95%.
-The questionnaire was sent to every person in the village and there was a 98% response rate.
+The same questionnaire asked if people wanted to see the village church restored and updated to make it a useable community space (loos, a kitchen, better heating etc), the number who said “yes” was only slightly lower at 95%.
+The questionnaire was sent to every person in the village and there was a 98% response.

-We then started fundraising and raised the funds (raising £25,000, in donations) and purchased an additional two acres to enlarge the original Doorstep Green.
+We raised more than £25,000 in donations and purchased an additional two acres to enlarge the original Doorstep Green.

-Since then a further private donation of £10,000 has been received and fundraising has continued to enable highway access and parking for the site.
-Eg Tony’s incredible walk along the Suffolk Coastal path raising over £2,000.
-Work is ongoing on this project.
+Since then, a further donation of £10,000 was received and fundraising continued to create highway access and the bridge.
+Tony Rose Freitas’s incredible walk along the Suffolk Coastal path raised over £2,000.
+The new bridge has now been installed and it also has side railings, thanks to the welding skills of Will Kerry.

 The Church of St Andrew

-The local vicar Michael Womack asked the Redlingfield Annual Village Meeting for help with a project to get the church roof repaired.
-The meeting agreed to do everything they could to help the PCC secure the funding and repair the church.
+In 2016-2017, then local vicar, Michael Womack, asked the Redlingfield Annual Village Meeting for help with a project to get the church roof repaired.
+The meeting agreed to do everything they could to help secure funding and repair the church.

-Because the Parish clerk has a project management background, she agreed to lead on the project on behalf of the PCC.
-The project was very successful, the new roof and rainwater goods cost some £95,000, with external funding (Government grants) being obtained for some 90%of the expenditure and the PCC contributing the rest.
-Redlingfield Parish Meeting did not make a financial contribution to the project.
+The Parish Clerk project managed the work on behalf of the PCC.
+The project was successful, the new roof and rainwater goods cost some £95,000, with external funding (Government grants) being obtained for some 90% of the expenditure and the PCC contributing the rest.